hgamboa/nova-adv-inst/LR2-vis-server.md

 	--> sudo adduser <user name> vboxsf
 	```
 * reboot VM
-* The new shared folder should become available in ububto desktop
+* The new shared folder should become available in ubuntu desktop

 ## Goal 5 - Launch the bokeh-server